mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Semi-transparent scopes.
 - All energy weapons have built-in iron sights.
 - Redesigned blood, particle effects, and gore textures that fit within the New Vegas art style.
-- Professional quality Ballistic VFX overhaul.
-Bullet Holes match ammo, casings match ammo, new custom particle effects impacts.
+- Bullet holes & casings match ammo and new impact effect.
 - Bullet tracers and bullet trails.
 - Weapon intertia and ADS blur effects.
 - Radiation and drowning visuals.